cenzuen/swiftAddressBook/README.md

 # swiftAddressBook
-learn the Swift3 and test to make a project
+learn the Swift3 and try to make a project